 Tim Ferriss offers a method in this book of how to cut work time to 4h a week while increasing your income.
 Maybe you don’t take it seriously, but that’s the real promise the author makes.

-He demonstrates that work is not a goal in itself, but a way to earn money.
-Most of the time it is stupefying and boring.
+He explains that work is not a goal in itself, but a way to earn money.
 Reducing the time spent at work is essential: you will reclaim your freedom and act according to your wishes.

 But how?
 Don’t forget about new technologies!
 You only know how to use them properly to not have to work all day and be able to live and be happy.

 Applying this method takes a lot of time and you need to be REALLY determined.
 But with perseverance and consistency, I sincerely believe it is reachable.
 But you will see when you read the book, that it requires sacrifice for some of us.
 So to help us make a decision, Tim Ferris puts three questions to ask ourselves:

 1. Has being “realistic” or “responsible” ever blocked you realizing your dreams and constructing your dream life?
 2. Are there not actions you “had to do” that did not bring you anything, but prevented you from realizing your dreams?
 3. What am I sacrificing in maintaining my current lifestyle for the next 5 or 10 years?